ourfriendselectric/golden-robot-records/_golden-robot-records/silverthorne.md

     uploads_dir: uploads/logos
 ---

-Silverthorne came together when vocalist/guitarist Pete Shoulder (Winterville / The Union) and drummer Brian Tichy (Foreigner / Whitesnake /  Billy Idol) decided to finally collaborate on some songs together.
-Having run into each other over the years on various projects and tours the two knew that given the chance, they could come up with something pretty special between them.
+Silverthorne came together when vocalist/guitarist Pete Shoulder (Winterville / The Union) and drummer Brian Tichy (Foreigner / Whitesnake / &nbsp;Billy Idol) decided to finally collaborate on some songs together.
+Having run into each other over the years on various projects and tours the two knew that given the chance, they could come up with something pretty special between them.&nbsp;

-The result is a set of exciting, soulful and earthy rock songs that tips its hat to the classic rock bands of yesteryear as well as looking firmly to the future.
+The result is a set of exciting, soulful and earthy rock songs that tips its hat to the classic rock bands of yesteryear as well as looking firmly to the future.&nbsp;

-After drafting in Tichy’s bud, Los Angeles based Daniel Spree on bass the trio was complete.
+After drafting in Tichy’s bud, Los Angeles based Daniel Spree on bass the trio was complete.&nbsp;

 Upon hearing the music, Golden Robot Records President and Founder Mark Alexander-Erber reacted instantly and offered the band a record contract.